idearium/cli/README.md

 ##### buildArgs

 An object represent key=value `--build-arg` flags to pass to `docker build`.
 Each property should present a build argument name, and the value for the build argument.
 The value can be either a static value (i.e. string, number) or a function.

+##### useTar

+If `useTar` is set to true, `tar` will be used to prepare the Docker context and package and send files to the Docker daemon.
+This allows for some additional flexibility such as using symlinks which point outside the Dockerfile context.

 ### Environments configuration